Quantum geometric map of magnetotransport

-where the magnetic field $B_c$ can enter through the orbital minimal coupling $\vect{B}\cdot(\hat{\vect{r}}\times\hat{\vect{v}})$ or the spin Zeeman coupling $\vect{B}\cdot\hat{\vect{\sigma}}$.
-Here $\sigma_{ab,c}^{(1)}$ and $\sigma_{ab,c}^{(0)}$, particularly contributed by the orbital minimal coupling, give the orbital planar Hall effect (PHE)~\cite{PHE, MaDaPRB, OrtixPHE, YaoPHE} and the orbital magnetononlinear Hall effect (MNHE)~\cite{GaoY2014PRL}, respectively.
-Although the orbital PHE (MNHE) is shown to be related to the Berry curvature~\cite{PHE, MaDaPRB, OrtixPHE, YaoPHE} (quantum metric~\cite{MNHE1, MNHE2, MNHE3, MNHE4, MNHE5}), the quantum geometric classification between them has not been uniquely addressed.
-Furthermore, the spin PHE (MNHE) in $\sigma_{ab,c}^{(1)}$ ($\sigma_{ab,c}^{(0)}$) due to the spin Zeeman coupling is largely unexplored~\cite{MNHE1, MNHE2, MNHE3}, including its quantum geometric origin and the quantum geometric classification between the spin PHE and the spin MNHE.
-In addition, whether $\sigma^{(2)}_{ab,c}$, which gives rise to the ordinary Hall effect (OHE)~\cite{Nagaosa2010}, can contain an interband quantum geometric contribution is unknown.
+Here the magnetic field $B_c$ can enter via orbital minimal coupling, $\vect{B}\cdot(\hat{\vect{r}}\times\hat{\vect{v}})$, and via spin Zeeman coupling, $\vect{B}\cdot\hat{\vect{\sigma}}$.
+For orbital minimal coupling, $\sigma_{ab,c}^{(0)}$ and $\sigma_{ab,c}^{(1)}$ give rise to the magnetononlinear Hall effect (MNHE)~\cite{GaoY2014PRL} and planar Hall effect (PHE)~\cite{PHE, MaDaPRB, OrtixPHE, YaoPHE}, respectively; the former has recently been observed in a kagome magnet, Fe$_3$Sn$_2$~\cite{MNHE1}.
+While the orbital-induced MNHE (PHE) is attributed to the quantum metric~\cite{MNHE1, MNHE2, MNHE3, MNHE4, MNHE5} (Berry curvature~\cite{PHE, MaDaPRB, OrtixPHE, YaoPHE}), a unified quantum geometric map that encodes their symmetry constraints is still lacking.
+Further, the MNHE and PHE from spin Zeeman coupling are largely unexplored~\cite{MNHE1, MNHE2, MNHE3}, particularly in terms of quantum geometry.
+Additionally, the interband quantum geometric contribution of $\sigma^{(2)}_{ab,c}$, which is proportional to $\tau^2$ like the NDC and corresponds to the familiar ordinary Hall effect (OHE)~\cite{Nagaosa2010}, has not been discussed.